 BILL NUMBER.
-An alpha or numeric identifier assigned by the billing office to identify a bill.
+A five character alphanumeric identifier assigned by the billing office to identify a bill.
 The bill number is unique to the billing office DoD activity address code (DoDAAC) and may not be duplicated within a calendar year.

 BILL OF LADING (B/L).
 The primary document used to procure freight and express transportation and related services from commercial carriers, including freight forwarders.